We ask the tough questions and you answer…

-The big question is – why do we feel that all children need to be rewarded and recognised for everything and anything?
+The big question is – why do we feel that all children need to be sheltered from loss or disappointment and always rewarded and recognised for everything and anything?
 Why do we feel the need to punish those that truly deserve to be rewarded and instead hand out rewards for whatever might make little Tommy smile.
 Does it not take away the true meaning of a reward?

-We asked you what you thought of the reward and recognition certificates in Primary school.
+We asked you what you thought of the reward and recognition certificates often handed out in Primary schools

 Here are just a couple of examples of rewards for Respect, Honesty and Integrity, Learning, Safety and Care & Understanding….

 *For returning lost property to a teacher on duty.

 *For recommending a series of books that has become very popular in class.